OptiRTC/proteus/README.md

 ## Installation
 - Select a host platform (debian linux based)
-- Edit `init/proteus-test-daemon.service` with the user and group to run the daemon, making any other changes specific to your system.
+- Edit `init/proteus.service` with the user and group to run the daemon, making any other changes specific to your system.
 If you are not using systemd you will need to port the configuration to your init system.
-- Run `init/host_setup.sh` to install prereqs, daemon, and copy data to `/usr/local/bin/proteus-test-daemon/`, check that no errors occur.
+- Run `init/host_setup.sh` to install prereqs, daemon, and copy data to `/usr/local/proteus/`, check that no errors occur.
-- Edit `.config` in `/usr/local/bin/proteus-test-daemon/` with your CI API key and any other custom settings.
+- Edit `.config` in `/usr/local/proteus/` with your CI API key and any other custom settings.
-- Modify `run_test.py` in the proteus-test-daemon folder or modify `proteus.sh` to run your master test file.
+- Modify `run_test.py` in the proteus folder or modify `proteus.sh` to run your master test file.
 (See run_test.py.example for a starting point)
 - Author any test-scenarios that are required (Power Cycle or other external-excitation test).
 TestScenario may be used as a base class for proprietary extesnions (see `test_scenario.py`).

 ### Test Scenarios